This post may contain affiliate links. Please see my disclosure policy for details.

 Fall in love with the historic village of Grasmere

-Pop into Barney’s to see a humongous collection of jigsaws, Heaton Cooper Studios for art supplies or Sam Read’s which is a newsagents that’s been running since 1877.
+Pop into Barney’s to see a humongous collection of jigsaws, Heaton Cooper Studios for art supplies or Sam Read’s which is a newsagent that’s been running since 1877.

 There are so many cosy cafés to grab a coffee too including’s Hardy’s and The Windermere Tea Gardens!

 Where to stay in Ambleside

 A brand new cosy property that has hit the town with a popular bar and restaurant is The Ambleside Inn.

 Although I say ‘new,’ the building actually dates back to the 18th century!